StonewallJohnson/Spot-Bot/README.md

 ### Spotting:
-In order to properly spot someone, the word 'Spotted' or 'spotted' must present in the message and those who are spotted must be @.
+In order to properly spot someone, the word 'Spotted' or 'spotted' must be present in the message and those who are spotted must be @.
 Both the spotter and the spotted must be registered in order for the spot to appear on the leaderboard.